Pedophilia

 - Erotic Asphyxiation30/100Asphyxiophilia · Clinical ParaphiliasAsphyxiophilia is a paraphilic interest in which sexual arousal is heightened by restricting breathing or blood flow to the brain, for example through neck pressure or suffocation.
 Practiced alone it is termed autoerotic asphyxiation; it is among the most lethal of documented paraphilias.30

 From Ancient Greek 'pais / paidos' (child) and 'philia' (love, affection), literally 'love of children'.
-The clinical Latin label 'paedophilia erotica' was coined by Richard von Krafft-Ebing in an 1896 medical article and added to the tenth German edition of Psychopathia Sexualis (1898).
+The clinical Latin label 'paedophilia erotica' was coined by Richard von Krafft-Ebing in an 1896 aetiological paper and spread through the sixth edition of his psychiatry textbook (1897), the tenth German edition of Psychopathia Sexualis (1898) and its 1899 English translation.

 DSM-5-TR named disorder · preferential · harm to others